Weather Thermometers – What They Are And How They Work

 A thermistor is a specific type of resistor where the level of electrical resistance is dependent on the air temperature.

 There are two types of thermistors, and a distinction should be made between them.
-They are the Negative Temperature Coefficient (NTC) and Positive Temperature Coefficient (PTC) thermistors and reacts in different ways when exposed to ambient temperature.
+They are the Negative Temperature Coefficient (NTC) and Positive Temperature Coefficient (PTC) thermistors, and they react in different ways when exposed to ambient temperature.

 Thermistors can measure temperatures from -90° Celsius (-130° Fahrenheit) to 130° Celsius (266° Fahrenheit).
-It is incredibly accurate within this temperature range, making it ideal for measuring the smallest change in ambient temperature.
+They are incredibly accurate within this temperature range, making them ideal for measuring the smallest change in ambient temperature.

 The Three Types Of Digital Thermometers

-The best choice for a weather station and already described in detail here.
+The best choice for a weather station is already described in detail here.

 2. RTD: